 When the Fathers of Confederation negotiated the terms for Canada’s creation, two promises helped seal the deal.
 They created the Senate to ensure Canada’s regions were represented in Parliament.
 And the promise of linking what had been British colonies together by rail offered the security the provinces needed.

-“Without the railway uniting the various parts of Canada, bringing all Canadians to share the commitment to build the country, there would not have been a country that we would be celebrating this year,” Senator Joyal said.
+“Without the railway uniting the various parts of Canada, bringing all Canadians to share the commitment to build the country, there would not have been a country,” Senator Joyal said.

 There has been a long connection between the Senate and Canada’s railway history.
-The first Senate bill of each parliamentary session is S-1, An Act relating to railways.
+The first Senate bill of each parliamentary session is always S-1, An Act respecting railways.

 “It shows, essentially, the symbolism that, without railways, there would not have been any Canada,” Senator Joyal said.
 “The importance of the country is rooted in its railway.”